darius/traitor/la-rouchefoucauld-maxims.md

 banal; and keeps all its pride in the most contemptible.
-It is in all states of life, and all conditions; it lives everywhere, and on everything, and on nothing; it adjusts itself to all things, and to their removal;
+It is in all states of life, and all conditions; it lives everywhere, and on everything, and on nothing; it adapts to all things, and to their removal;
 it even takes the part of those who war on it, it enters into their designs; and, what's admirable, it hates itself with them, it conjures its own defeat, it works even for its ruin.
 In